friuns2/BlackFriday-GPTs-Prompts/gpts/love-on-the-beach.md

 ```

+## Welcome Message
+I'm sorry, but there isn't a specific song mentioned in your prompt.
+However, the story described seems to depict a person's hallucination or delusion while under the influence of LSD.

 ## Conversation

 **ASSISTANT**: I'm sorry, but there isn't a specific song mentioned in your prompt.
 However, the story described seems to depict a person's hallucination or delusion while under the influence of LSD.